bokkypoobah/CustomerDepositFactory/SecurityAudit.md

 // ----------------------------------------------------------------------------

 contract Config {

+    // NOTE: 1.
+Make sure that this number is double checked to confirm
+    //          that the correct date is used
+    //
     // Cannot receive funds before this date.
 DO NOT USE `now` uint256 public constant DEPOSIT_DATE_FROM = {{DEPOSIT_DATE_FROM}};

+    // NOTE: 1.
+Make sure that this number is double checked to confirm
+    //          that the correct date is used
+    //
     // Cannot receive funds after this date.
 DO NOT USE `now` uint256 public constant DEPOSIT_DATE_TO = {{DEPOSIT_DATE_TO}};